Salons Bookkeeping: Keep Your Beauty Business Financially Polished

 Handling Booth Rentals

-Many salons operate using booth rentals for independent stylists, and managing this income requires diligent tracking to ensure all fees are collected and documented accurately.
-Clear and comprehensive rental agreements and expectations help maintain good relationships with stylists.
+Many salons rely on booth rentals, where independent stylists pay a fee to use the space.
+Managing this income requires accurate tracking to ensure all fees are collected and documented properly.
+Clear rental agreements and expectations are key to maintaining strong relationships with stylists.

 Managing Retail Inventory